 Dynamic light-scattering (DLS) were performed with a photon correlation spectrometer Malvern Zetasizer Nano with a laser wavelength of 633nm.
 For obtaining the reduced scattered intensity, toluene was used as the standard and the increment in the refractive index, ∂n/∂c, was assumed to be independent on the temperature and taken as 0.133 ± 0.002 mL·g-1 (41).
 The samples, of concentrations ranging between 1 to 5% w/v, were filtered prior to the measurements by 0.22 m Millex syringe PVDF filters onto semi-micro glass cells.
 The temperature of the sample was controlled with 0.1°C accuracy by the built-in Peltier in the cell compartment.
 Size distributions were obtained for each sample from the analysis of the intensity autocorrelation function, which was performed with the Zetasizer software in the high-resolution mode to distinguish overlapping distributions.

 2.3h Small-Angle Neutron Scattering (SANS).
-The architecture of the nanocarriers was measured by SANS on the LOQ instrument at ISIS pulsed neutron source (ISIS, Rutherford-Appleton Laboratory, STFC, Didcot, Oxford) (Text S3)..
+The architecture of the nanocarriers was measured by SANS on the LOQ instrument at ISIS pulsed neutron source (ISIS, Rutherford-Appleton Laboratory, STFC, Didcot, Oxford) (Text S3).
 The aggregation number (Nagg) and radius micellar size, including volume of core and shell region, correlates directly with are relevant to properties such as drug loading encapsulation efficiency, stability, half-life and hence circulation time(42).

 2.3i Simulations of Pluronic self-assembly and pentamidine encapsulation.
 During this project, we worked to develop a model of the Pluronic and pentamidine systems that would allow us to simulate the self-assembly of the polymers and the encapsulation of the drugs.
 In order to simulate the timescales and system sizes required to study these systems, we utilized a coarse-grain approach; dissipative particle dynamics (DPD)(46).
 This method has been used to study Pluronic before and has been shown to represent expected phenomena well.
 So we used the simulation parameters from (47).